katur/eegi/README.md

 The project is organized into four main apps centered around the project data:

 - `worms` captures the *C. elegans* strains used in the screen.
-- `clones` captures the RNAi clones (theoretically) used in the screen, including mapping information.
+- `clones` captures the RNAi feeding clones used in the screen, including information about what genes these clones target.
 - `library` captures the physical RNAi stocks used in the screen, including sequencing results.
 - `experiments` captures the actual experiments, including human and machine scores of results.

+There are several other, organizational apps:

-There is also an app `website` for aspects of the website that are common between apps, and an app `utils` for general utilities and helper functions.
+- `website` holds aspects of the website that are common to all apps (e.g., the templates and stylesheets for the home page, footer, etc)
+- `utils` holds some general utilities and helper functions.
+- `dbmigration` holds the functionality for syncing the database according to the legacy database

+Finally, an explanation of these top level directories (which are not apps):

+- `materials` holds various input files (Genewiz sequencing output, the official Ahringer RNAi library Excel database, etc.)
+- `backups` holds MySQL database backups, schema backups, etc.
+- `antiquated` holds old code related to this project, but that predates this Django project

 ## Code